claudio-silva/grunt-angular-builder/README.md

 You can also examine the tests that are provided on the `/tests` folder and the test configurations that are defined on `/Gruntfile.js`.
 They are very simple working examples that you can build immediately.

-### A warning about building third-party libraries
+### Before we start, you should know about angular-builder's limitations

+##### The builder can't build source code that defines multiples modules in a single file.

+It would be very hard for the builder to find out which code belongs to each module and split it when necessary when those modules are intertwined in a single file.
+In those cases, there is usually some code that is common to several modules and that hampers the build process.

+##### The builder can't build pre-built concatenated library files.

+If you are trying to include a single-file library into your build process, chances are it is a release-optimized file that is already built by some other means.

+Possible solutions:

+1. Use the library's original source code files.

+2. Exclude it from the build process, mark it as an external module and either load it separately into your application or use an additional Grunt task to concatenate (and/or minify) it into the final build file.

+3. Have angular-builder include it in the build as a *black-box* script file, by using:

+	1. the `#require` directive,
+	2. the `require` configuration option, or
+	3. the `forceInclude` extra file group property.

+	> Angular-builder will include the file before your application's code, but will not try to parse it.

+##### The builder can't build AngularJS itself!

+Angular-builder can't (and shouldn't) build the Angular framework.
+Load it independently before your app code or have the builder include it via one the options mentioned above.

+##### The builder can't directly build source code that is written in compile-to-javascript languages.

+Angular-builder is unable to parse files that are not written in standard javascript.

+If you want to build code written in Coffeescript, Typescript, or any other language that compiles to javascript, you must previously compile the files into a different folder and build from that folder (also put javascript third-party libraries there).

+##### Write your code freely, but with some rules.

-You should have in mind that some third-party libraries are not "build friendly".
+You should have in mind that some javascript code is not "build friendly".
 It would be a major challenge for Angular Builder to support all the myriad ways code can be structured by other people.

+Just like AMD or CommonJS require the developer to follow some rules, angular-builder also works best if you take some simple precautions.

-On the Wiki you'll find a page about writing "Build-enabled code".
+On the Wiki you'll find a page about [writing build enabled code](https://github.com/claudio-silva/grunt-angular-builder/wiki/Writing-build-enabled-code).
 As long as you follow those rules, your application or library will build just fine.

-We have been successfully building our applications with Angular Builder.
-It definitely works and it works quite well.

-But, mainly, we use the builder for building our own applications' code (and our own libraries).

-Do note that **it's your own application code and your own libraries that benefit the most from the build process.** The main advantage lies in the way the building process allows you to structure and simplify your code.

-Libraries that were written without Angular Builder could not make use of all the advantages it provides.
-So, as they are already built by some other means, you may as well just include them as they are.

-So, for third-party libraries, if they are structured in a way that is **not** builder-compatible, I recommend that you concatenate and/or minify the pre-built files that came bundled with those libraries and load them independently.

-But if they are compatible, it may be useful to include them in the angular-build; that way, you will be able to include only some parts of those libraries, discard dead code, auto-find which modules are actually used on your project and simplify the build process.

-**The bottom line is:** you don't have to include each and every third-party library in your angular-build process.
-Do it if you need it, if the libraries are compatible and if it makes sense.
-Otherwise, keep the building-thing to your own code and libraries.
-The rest, just load it separately.

-Having said this, rest assured that **it is possible** to build some of the most common Angular libraries out there.

-#### Compatibility with the standard Angular.js libraries
+##### Compatibility with third-party libraries:

+Third-party code that was not written in a "build-enabled" way may fail to be built.
+Angular-builder is smart enough to support many different coding styles and, as such, is able to build many third-party libraries that were not written with angular-builder in mind.

+But some libraries will, unfortunately, fail to build (unless the authors were willing to implement some changes to make them "build-enabled").

-An automated test is provided for building the standard Angular.js libraries that are optional parts of the framework.
+An automated test is provided for building the standard AngularJS libraries that are optional parts of the framework.

 The libraries below were tested and they build successfully: